fisheryv/lobe-chat/docs/Deployment/Environment-Variable.md

 ### `ACCESS_CODE`

 - Type: Optional
-- Description: Add a password to access the LobeChat service, ; you can set a long password to avoid leaking.
+- Description: Add a password to access the PlanChat service, ; you can set a long password to avoid leaking.
 If this value contains a comma, it is a password array.
 - Default: `-`
 - Example: `awCTe)re_r74` or `rtrt_ewee3@09!` or `code1,code2,code3`